 https://youtube.com/gruesomemagazine

-At the time of this writing, Witchboard is available for streaming from Shudder, Tubi, and Freevee, as well as PPV from multiple sources.
-It is also available on physical media as a Blu-ray disk from Scream Factory.
+At the time of this writing, The Gate (1987) is available to stream from Hoopla, Tubi, Pluto TV, Freevee, Amazon Prime, and various PPV options.
+It is also available on physical media as a Blu-ray formatted disc from the Lionsgate Vestron Video Collector’s Series.

 Please let them know how they’re doing!
 They want to hear from you – the coolest, grooviest fans – so leave them a message or comment on the Gruesome Magazine Youtube channel, on the Gruesome Magazine website, or email the Decades of Horror 1980s podcast hosts at feedback@gruesomemagazine.com.